vergauwenthomas/MetObs_toolkit/README.md

 # MetObs-toolkit
-The MetObs-Toolkit provides a comprehensive framework for scientists to process raw meteorological data for analysis.
+The MetObs-toolkit provides a comprehensive framework for scientists to process raw meteorological data for analysis.
 This repo contains all the software for the [metobs_toolkit](https://test.pypi.org/project/metobs-toolkit/).

 ## Documentation